MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/iabprovider-shutdown.md

 ## <a name="notes-to-implementers"></a>Observações para implementadores

-Na sua implementação do método **Shutdown** , execute qualquer tarefa que você considere necessário.
-O MAPI chama seu método **Shutdown** somente depois que você lançou todos os objetos de logon.
+Na implementação do método **Shutdown,** execute as tarefas que considerar necessárias.
+MAPI calls your **Shutdown** method only after you have released all your logon objects.

 ## <a name="see-also"></a>Confira também